istopwg/ippsample/DOCKER.md

     docker build -t ippsample .

-You now can run the container with a bash terminal and go to the `/root/ippsample` folder manually.
+You now can run the container with a bash terminal and go to the `/root/ippsample` folder manually:

     docker run -it ippsample bash

+Similarly, you can run the ippsample test suite with:

+    docker run -it ippsample make test

-You can also run one of the IPP binaries instead of the bash terminal.
+You can also run one of the IPP binaries instead of the bash terminal, for
+example:

+    docker run -it ippsample ipptool -tv ipp://example.local/ipp/print get-printer-attributes.test

 Building and Running with Docker Compose